RakhithJK/roundcube-roundcubemail-wiki/Configuration:-OAuth2.md

 1. Registered Client App (Roundcube) with your OAuth2 provider service
 2. XOAUTH support for both IMAP and SMTP servers Roundcube connects to

 First of all, your Roundcube installation needs to be registered as a client application with your OAuth2 provider.
 This will give you the necessary credentials (client-id and secret) to fill in the Roundcube config.
 It's also necessary to register the redirect URL to Roundcube at the provider.
 Use `https://<your-roundcube-url>/index.php/login/oauth` for this.
+The token endpoint must support the [client_secret_post](https://datatracker.ietf.org/doc/html/rfc7591#section-2) authentication method.

 ## Roundcube Config